rctphone/n8n-nodes-refresh-token-auth/README.md

 ```

 **Note**: The actual refresh token value will be automatically inserted based on the `Refresh Token Field Name` setting.
 If the field name appears in `headers`, the token will be sent in headers; if it appears in `body`, it will be sent in the body.
 If neither is specified, it defaults to the body.

+**Credential Placeholders**: You can use `{{$credentials.accessToken}}` and `{{$credentials.refreshToken}}` placeholders anywhere in the configuration.
+These will be automatically replaced with the current token values from your credentials.
+This is useful when you need to reference tokens in custom headers or body parameters.

 ### Common Request Template